WilsonSue/2800-202310-DTC15/README.md

 ---

 ## Credits, References, and More

 This project acknowledges the use of the following resources:

 ### Credits

 ### References

+Sources from ChatGPT:
+Title: "MBTI personality types and their relationship to demographic variables and job satisfaction in Korean organizations"
+Title: "The relationship between personality traits, flow experience, and creativity in a game-based learning environment"
+Title: "The impact of personality type on group decision-making processes: The moderating role of information sharing"
+Title: "Personality, motivation, and achievement: A model and review of the literature"
+Title: "Personality traits and academic performance: A meta-analysis"
+Title: "The influence of personality traits on information-seeking behavior in online social networks"
+Title: "Examining the relationship between personality traits and information-seeking behavior on the Web"
+Title: "Personality traits, motivation, and language proficiency in a second language"
+Title: "The relationship between personality traits and academic dishonesty in a Turkish EFL context"
+Title: "Exploring the relationship between personality, learning style preferences, and academic performance"

 ---